 Again the game board is made of modular tiles made up of systems, each represented by a hexagon (click on the image for a larger version).
 Players take turns moving their ships (cones) and taking control of whatever system their ship stops in.
 You can do this by placing either a trade station (cylinder) or a colony (cube).
 Since players can’t move through an opponent’s system it soon becomes a battle of wits rather than of solely expansion.
 Ships can get blocked in and become unable to move, and entire portions of the map can become unreachable.

 I did well during the first game, but I was way too eager during the second.
 I sent one ship out to claim some prime real estate and didn’t notice that my opponents had completely boxed my other 2 ships in.
-When I was working at a Bay Harbor real estate firm for many years, this happened with me as well.
 This happened VERY early in the second game and I was at a major disadvantage.
 That didn’t stop me from having a great time though!

 Turns in Small Star Empires are fast and games are quick.
 What seems like a large playing area gets congested fast and before you know it players are out of moves and scoring begins.
 The strategy draws you in completely and I, for one, love that type of game.
 Small Star Empires is highly engaging, easy to learn, and quick to play; on top of that, the artwork for the game tiles is beautiful.
 I will most definitely be backing this game when the Kickstarter Campaign launches!

 Outcome – I lost both games with Trudi and Tim each taking a victory.
 I blame the losses on naivety in the first game and my friends being butt heads in the second.